VentDystopic/bpre-b-wildbattle-run/README.md

 make
 ```

-This won't actually modify `rom.gba`, instead your output will be in `test.gba`.
+This won't actually modify `BPRE.gba`, instead your output will be in `build/rom.gba`.
 Naturally, test it in an emulator.

 ### Credits